Any Given Sunday: Principal photography

 The film was shot in Miami, Florida, and Irving, Texas.
 When the team traveled to California, the stadium that was used is Pro Player Stadium, which is located in Miami Gardens.
 Texas Stadium (former home of the Dallas Cowboys) is used for the home of the fictitious Dallas Knights.

 Director Oliver Stone failed to get the National Football League's permission to use real NFL team logos and stadiums for the film.
-As a result, the Sharks play at the Miami Orange Bowl (which the NFL Miami Dolphins abandoned after the 1986 season) in the fictional Affiliated Football Franchises of America (AFFA), which is not to be confused with the real AFA; the AFFA exists alongside the NFL in this universe, as the Dolphins are mentioned in one scene.
+As a result, the Sharks play at the Miami Orange Bowl (which the NFL Miami Dolphins abandoned after the 1986 season) in the fictional Affiliated Football Franchises of America (AFFA), not to be confused with the real minor-league AFA from the 1970s and 80s.
+(Since the Dolphins are mentioned in one scene, the AFFA apparently exists alongside the NFL in this universe.)

 For the scenes during a football game, production asked local schools to participate as extras for the film, including Lake Stevens Middle School in Miami, for each shot for which the crowd was asked to move around so that each section looked filled.
 In empty seats, cardboard cutouts were placed in seats with balloons attached to them so that they would seem to be in motion.

 Practice scenes were filmed in the ill-fated Homestead Sports Complex, which was built for spring-training baseball; however, the stadium was damaged by Hurricane Andrew in 1992 and eventually torn down without ever hosting a Major League team.

-The film also uses Arena Football League players, such Pat O'Hara, who played for the Tampa Bay Storm and coached the Orlando Predators and became an assistant coach with the Tennessee Titans, Connell Maynor, who also played for the Predators and spent time as both a player and coach for the Philadelphia Soul, and Bjorn Nittmo, then with the AFL's Buffalo Destroyers, was the Sharks' placekicker.
+The film also uses Arena Football League players, such as Pat O'Hara, who played for the Tampa Bay Storm and coached the Orlando Predators and became an assistant coach with the Tennessee Titans, Connell Maynor, who also played for the Predators and spent time as both a player and coach for the Philadelphia Soul, and Bjorn Nittmo, then with the AFL's Buffalo Destroyers, was the Sharks' placekicker.